ZackLoken/turkey-audio-detection/README.md

 Modular pipeline for detecting and reviewing Wild Turkey vocalizations in ARU (autonomous recording unit) audio.
 Runs BirdNET on WAV recordings, extracts candidate clips, and provides a Streamlit app for labeling and inter-rater adjudication.

+The labeling stage produces a reviewed Tom / Hen / Background dataset.
+BirdNET performs the candidate detection; training a turkey-specific classifier on the reviewed clips is a planned next phase.

 ## Data layout

 Place raw audio under `data/ARU_<id>/` inside your project root.
 WAV files must follow the naming convention `<device_id>_YYYYMMDD_HHMMSS.wav` (e.g. `2MA09358_20260304_051500.wav`).
 Files that don't match are quarantined rather than crashing the pipeline.